Estádio do Bessa

 Like other stadiums used in Euro 2004, the Bessa is a new ground but built on top of the old stands, with each new stand being constructed at different times, which allowed Boavista F.C. to continue playing there during the project.
-The former Campo do Bessa existed on the same place as the new stadium since 1911.
+The former Campo do Bessa existed on the same place as the new stadium since 1910.

-It cost €45,164,726 to build, from which €7,785,735 was supported from the Portuguese state, and has an all-seater capacity of 28,263.
+It cost €45,409 million to build, of which €7,792,281 was supported from the Portuguese state, and has an all-seater capacity of 28,263.
 Plans for improvement existed before the organization of the Euro 2004 was given to Portugal in 1999, and by then the first works were already underway.
 It was designed by Grupo3 Arquitectura.

 Euro 2004 matches

 Portugal national football team

 The following national team matches were held in the stadium.